 Arguably the most valuable feature of pension drawdown is its flexibility.
 Incomes from drawdown can be increased or decreased where necessary at any time, giving the beneficiary the control to plan their retirement income in the short and long term.

-Drawdown funds also allow for larger lump sums to be taken out in an emergency, while yearly contributions to the fund are tax-free up to £4,000 a year.
-When compared with an annuity, a drawdown fund offers far more room for manoeuvre financially.
+Drawdown funds also allow for larger lump sums to be taken out in an emergency, while yearly contributions to the fund are tax-free, up to £4,000 a year.
+You can use your pension pot to buy an annuity if you want, and this option guarantees a regular income for the rest of your life or a specific period.
+But when comparing an annuity vs drawdown, a drawdown fund offers far more room for manoeuvre financially.

 Those with drawdown funds also have the flexibility to buy annuities later.
 A short-term annuity will provide regular payments for up to five years, which can be an ideal choice for those who expect their income needs to remain consistent over a shorter period of time.

 The drawdown also allows for any remaining funds to be inherited tax-free.
 Almost all annuities stop completely on your death, with some including the option to continue to have a small amount paid to your spouse.
 The ability to pass your investments on means drawdown is attractive for those who want to leave a larger inheritance.

 There are a few things to consider before you opt for a drawdown fund.
 The first is risk; the pension pot being invested in the stock market means that it is subject to market movements.

 Investors can lessen their exposure to short-term fluctuations by taking a relatively conservative, long-term view.
 Fundamentally, the drawdown option is suitable for those who can accept a degree of risk – this risk can be factored in to retirement planning but not completely voided.